fonseca-bianca/fonseca-bianca/README.md

 I'm starting my journey in the world of programming and I'm very excited about the possibilities this field offers.

-I have a particular interest in Back-End, Machine Learning anda AI and I'm looking for opportunities to develop my skills and contribute to interesting projects.
+I have a particular interest in Back-End, Machine Learning and AI and I'm looking for opportunities to develop my skills and contribute to interesting projects.

 I believe that programming is a powerful tool for solving complex problems and I'm eager to use this tool to make a difference.